-Regularly scheduled meetings (monthly) of the Joint Relations Committee (Licensed – Policy A3) and the District Advisory Council (Classified – Policy A3B) will be held to review and discuss policies, including compensation discussions, to begin no earlier than May 1 of each contract year.
+Regularly scheduled meetings (monthly) of the Joint Relations Committee (Licensed – Policy A3) will be held to review and discuss policies, including compensation discussions, to begin no earlier than May 1 of each contract year.
 Dates can be changed by mutual agreement.

 Formal negotiations meeting dates will be determined no later than May 1 of each contract year.

-Beginning with the first negotiating session, procedural agreements concerning negotiations will be mutually established.
+Beginning with the first formal negotiating session, procedural agreements concerning negotiations will be mutually established.

 Changes in compensation and negotiated policy will be considered and finalized through the negotiation process.

-The District shall comply with Utah Code 53A-3-425 and will require reimbursement to the school district of the cost of paid association leave activities to the extent required by the Code.
+The District shall comply with Utah Code 53G-11-206 and will require reimbursement to the school district of the cost of paid association leave activities to the extent required by the Code.

 After June 15, if agreement has not been reached in negotiations, the Board or the employee agent group or both parties may declare an impasse.